-Combine the water, vinegars, onion, carrot, salt, pepper, bay leaves, cloves, juniper berries, and mustard seeds in a large saucepan set over high heat.
+Combine the water, vinegars, onion, carrot, 1 tablespoon plus 1 teaspoon of the salt, pepper, bay leaves, cloves, juniper berries, and mustard seeds in a large saucepan set over high heat.
 Cover and bring to a boil, then lower the heat and simmer for 10 minutes.
 Set aside to cool.

-Pat the bottom round dry, then rub with vegetable oil and salt on all sides.
+Pat the bottom round dry, then rub with vegetable oil and remaining 1 teaspoon of salt on all sides.
 Heat a large saute pan over high heat, add the meat and brown on all sides, 2 to 3 minutes per side.

 When the marinade is cool to the touch, place the meat in a non-reactive vessel (like a 4-quart stainless-steel pan with a lid) and pour the marinade over it.
 Place in the refrigerator for 3 days.
 If the meat is not completely submerged in the liquid, turn it over once per day.